Prasad3334/Prasad3334/README.md

 ### 💫 About Me:
 -😎 I am Working On My Portfolio <br>
 -🚀I love to play with Data <br>
--😎I have good Knowledge of Data Science,ML,Deep Learning <br>
+-😎I have Knowledge of Data Science,ML,Deep Learning <br>
 -📝 I’m currently working on Natural Language Processing <br>
 -📞 How to reach me: analystprasad02@gmail.com<br>